Child and Adolescent Mental Health

 - Sleep too much or too little, or seem sleepy throughout the day

-- Are spending more and more time alone, and avoid social activities with friends or family
+- Spend more and more time alone, and avoid social activities with friends or family

 - Diet or exercise excessively, or fear gaining weight